Creativity may be key to healthy aging. Here are ways to stay inspired.

 “People who travel tend to be more creative,” said Darya Zabelina, a psychology professor at the University of Arkansas.
 Traveling encourages people to reexamine their models of reality, Zabelina said.
 Some studies show that travelers have more creative success, and people who enjoy unfamiliar experiences perform better on divergent thinking tests, open-ended questions calling for numerous ideas.
 Performance on these tests differs from IQ and may predict aspects of real-world creativity.

-Writer Naomi Shihab Nye, a 69-year-old San Antonian, calls herself a “wandering poet.”
-Through extensive travel, she’s become more observant, writing about the parallels she sees among different cultures in her work, which includes novels, young adult fiction, picture books and songwriting as well as poetry.
+Writer Naomi Shihab Nye, 69, of San Antonio calls herself a “wandering poet.”
+Through extensive travel, she’s become more observant, writing about the parallels she sees among different cultures in her work, which includes novels, young adult fiction, picture books, songwriting and poetry.
 “It’s utterly important to keep exposing yourself to experiences to be less rigid and judgmental,” said Nye, who received a lifetime achievement award from the National Book Critics Circle.

 Singer Andy Steinfeldt, 73, records songs in the languages of the countries he’s visited — seven tongues so far.
 “You get ideas from other cultures you don’t get here in the Midwest,” said the Minnesotan, a retired businessman.